In 2017, Remembrance Day is on Saturday, November 11. Under Alberta’s Employment Standards legislation, the following rules apply:

-- If you normally work Fridays and are given Remembrance Day off, then you are entitled to your regular daily wage.
+- If you normally work Saturday and are given Remembrance Day off, then you are entitled to your regular daily wage.

-- If you normally have Fridays off but you work on Remembrance Day, then you are entitled to pay at a rate of time-and-a-half of your regular wage for each hour of work.
+- If you normally have Saturday off but you work on Remembrance Day, then you are entitled to pay at a rate of time-and-a-half of your regular wage for each hour of work.

 - If you work an irregular schedule and are not sure if general holiday is considered a normal work day, call the Employment Standards Contact Centre at 780-427-3731 or 1-877-427-3731.